 Add New Media

-Before we get into working with WordPress images, let’s first take a look at getting images into WordPress in the first place.
+Before we get into working with WordPress images, let’s first take a look at getting images into WordPress inthe first place.
 Click Add New in the Media menu and you’ll be transported to the Upload New Media view.
 Here it’s pretty simple.
 Click the Select File button and you’ll be able to navigate to the files of your choice.
+Or you can also drag and drop files into the window.
 You can upload files other than images.
 For the sake of simplicity, we’ll stick with images.
 You can also select multiple files at once, and the uploader will begin the sequence of uploading the images one at a time.
 Once the image is complete it will show an Edit Image view.
 If you’ve uploaded multiple images you will see a Show link to the right.
 Clicking it will expand into an Edit view, which you can collapse by clicking the now viewable Hide link.
 If you’re bored at this point, feel free to alternate clicking the Show and Hide link several times.

 Within the realm of Edit Media resides the current information on the image, and you can change a few things on the image here; such as the title, alternate text, the caption, description and location of the file or the file URL.
 You will also see a button under the thumbnail that reads “Edit Image”.
 At this point the thought, “Aren’t we already editing the image?”, may be scurrying through your mind.
 If is, you are right, but there is more.
 If you venture to click the Edit Image button you’ll see what I mean.
 The thumbnail is automagically(you bet it’s a word!) replaced with a mini image editor where you can crop, rotate and even flip the image.
 You are also empowered with the ability to apply the changes to all image sizes, just the thumbnail, or all sizes but the thumbnail.
 Cropping can be a bit tricky and the (help) link can be helpful.
 For the most part make sure that you click and drag to highlight the area that you want to crop first.